Skip to content

 There is a direct relationship between education and health, and this remains even after controlling for job characteristics, income, and family background.
 Therefore, education policies have the potential to substantially improve health, and health policies can also help to improve education outcomes for First Nations Australians (Cutler & Lleras-Muney 2007).

 The Australian Government is committed to empowering First Nations students to reach their potential and to ensuring the education community works to ‘close the gap’ for young First Nations people.
-The Alice Springs (Mparntwe) Education Declaration sets out a vision for a world class education system that encourages and supports every student to be the very best they can be, no matter where they live or what kind of learning challenges they may face (Department of Education 2022).
+The Alice Springs (Mparntwe) Education Declaration sets out a vision for a world class education system that encourages and supports every student to be the very best they can be, no matter where they live or what kind of learning challenges they may face (Education Council 2019).

 Approaches to fostering First Nations educational achievement need to consider the diverse experiences and lifestyles of First Nations students.
 Developing stronger links between schools and First Nations communities, promoting attendance among First Nations students, quality teaching, ensuring a good start to schooling, and developing a school culture in which First Nations students feel included and supported to learn are key aspects of closing the gap in educational achievement for First Nations students (Purdie et al. 2011).
 There is increasing recognition that being strong in language and culture are protective factors for First Nations children’s health and wellbeing, and can support mainstream educational attainment.
 There are already many programs in place that provide culturally appropriate education for First Nations students with positive short-term results, and it is important to invest in the long-term success of these approaches.
 This includes increasing the learning and teaching of First Nations languages in schools.
 The National Agreement reflects this recognition and includes Outcome area 16: Aboriginal and Torres Strait Islander cultures and languages are strong, supported and flourishing, with Target 16 aiming for a sustained increase in the number and strength of Aboriginal and Torres Strait Islander languages being spoken.